harshitkalra03/Inverted-Walker/README.md

 ## We had a discussion into the possable impacts of our technology in certain areas -
 The decrease in cost and increase in efficiency of the power lines will lead to a decrease in consumer rates, more significant investments in other infrastructure, and an increase in the profits of the power supply company.
 This also increases the safety of the workers who might have to interact with these high-voltage wires for maintenance.
 It can also reduce the waste produced by the corroded wires, making it more environmentally sustainable.
 Similar designs can also be used for the easy and safe inspection of steel cables in bridges with the help of ultrasonic modules, vibration measurements, etc. Another niche application of this technology is the maintenance of zipline cables through cleaning, applying anti-corrosive layers, and safely removing dust, snow, and other debris.

+## Points to improve upon -
+Throught the process, we noticed a few points that we could learn from.
+- The use of a slotting type mating system for the strong sticking of the acrylic pieces to each other.
+Since, we cannot make use of screws(or it is trickey to do so), we can use slots in each piece that fit into a corrosponding hole in the corrosponding piece which ensures a rigid joint.
+This could eliminate our use of duct tape making the overall design cleaner.
+- The use of proper simulation tools can help us make sure that the motion is appropriate as well as optamise it.